maroontress/HtmlBuilder/README.md

 # HtmlBuilder

-HtmlBuilder is a .NET library for building HTML document, It depens on .NET Standard 2.0.
+HtmlBuilder is a .NET library for building HTML documents.
+It depends on .NET Standard 2.0.

 ## Examples